pavang-datasemantics/TestChatbot/README.md

 Refer to documentation at : https://chatterbot.readthedocs.io/en/stable/tutorial.html

-<h1>Note : the model has already been trained with chatterbot english corpus.
-If you wish to re-train, delete the database db.sqllite3 then proceed to train the model.</h1>
+<h1>Note : </h1> The model has already been trained with chatterbot english corpus.
+If you wish to re-train, delete the database db.sqllite3 then proceed to train the model.